degatedev/degate-state-recover/readme.md

 ```
 go build -o staterecovery ./main.go
 ```
-generate executable program`staterecovery`
+Generate executable program`staterecovery`
 ## Configuration instructions
-The configuration file needs to be prepared before the program is executed, and all  parameters can be obtained on the Ethereum chain.
+The configuration file needs to be prepared before the program is executed and all  parameters can be obtained on the Ethereum chain.

 The configuration file is `config.toml`, which is in the same directory as `start.sh` and `staterecovery` executable file.